 Two-factor authentication enforcement:

-- If two-factor authentication is not enforced at the company level, once reset, the user will log in normally and need to go to Account Settings to enable and set up two-factor authentication.
+- If two-factor authentication is not enforced at the company level, once reset, the user will log in normally and need to go to Account Settings to turn on and set up two-factor authentication.

 - If two-factor authentication is enforced at the company level, the next time the user logs in, they’ll be asked to set up their two-factor authentication.